dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

 The Python standard library includes two modules for working with command line options.
 The **getopt** module presents an API that has been in use for decades on some platforms and is commonly available in many programming languages, from C to bash.
 The **optparse** module is more modern than **getopt**, and offers features such as type validation, callbacks, and automatic help generation.
 Both modules elect to use a procedural-style interface, though, and as a result neither has direct support for treating your command line application as a first class object.
 There is no facility for sharing common options between related programs using **getopt**.
 And, while it is possible to reuse ``optparse.OptionParser`` instances in different programs, it is not as natural as inheritance.

 `CommandLineApp <http://www.doughellmann.com/projects/CommandLineApp/>`_ is a base class for command line programs.
 It handles the repetitive aspects of interacting with the user on the command line such as parsing options and arguments, generating help messages, error handling, and printing status messages.
-To create your application, just make a subclass of **CommandLineApp** and concentrate on your own code.
+To create your application, just make a subclass of :class:`CommandLineApp` and concentrate on your own code.
 All of the information about switches, arguments, and help text necessary for your program to run is derived through introspection.
 Common options and behavior can be shared by applications through inheritance.

 csvcat Requirements
 -------------------

 Recently, I needed to combine data from a few different sources, including a database and a spreadsheet, to summarize the results.
 I wanted to import the merged data into a spreadsheet where I could perform the analysis.
 All of the sources were able to save data to comma-separated-value (CSV) files; the challenge was merging the files together.
-Using the **csv** module in the Python standard library, and **CommandLineApp**, I wrote a small program to read multiple CSV files and concatenate them into a single output file.
-The program, `csvcat <http://www.doughellmann.com/projects/csvcat/>`_, is a good illustration of how to create applications with **CommandLineApp**.
+Using the **csv** module in the Python standard library, and :class:`CommandLineApp`, I wrote a small program to read multiple CSV files and concatenate them into a single output file.
+The program, `csvcat <http://www.doughellmann.com/projects/csvcat/>`_, is a good illustration of how to create applications with :class:`CommandLineApp`.

 The requirements for **csvcat** were fairly simple.
 It needed to read one or more CSV files and combine them, without repeating the column headers that appeared in each input source.
 In some cases, the input data included columns I did not want, so I needed to be able to select the columns to include in the output.
 No sort feature was needed, since I was going to import it into a spreadsheet when I was done and I could sort the data after importing it.
 To make the program more generally useful, I also included the ability to select the output format using a **csv** module feature called "dialects".